Treatments for eating disorders include counseling, education and medication. Find out what works.

 Health problems linked to eating disorders may include:

 - Electrolyte imbalances, which can interfere with the functioning of your muscles, heart and nerves

 - Dental cavities and erosion of the surface of your teeth from frequent vomiting (bulimia)

 - Low bone density (osteoporosis) as a result of irregular or absent menstruation or long-term malnutrition (anorexia)

 - Stunted growth caused by poor nutrition (anorexia)

 - Mental health conditions such as depression, anxiety and obsessive-compulsive disorder

 You are the most important member of your treatment team.
-In order for your treatment to be a success, you need to be actively involved in your treatment and informed about your eating disorder, and so do your family members.
-Your psychiatrist or other members of your treatment team can provide education and tell you where to find information and support.
-It's a good idea to search for resources on your own as well.
+For successful treatment, you need to be actively involved in your treatment and so do your family members and other loved ones.
+Your treatment team can provide education and tell you where to find more information and support.

-- Practice guideline for the treatment of patients with eating disorders.
-Washington, D.C.: American Psychiatric Association. http://www.psychiatryonline.com/pracGuide/pracGuideChapToc_12.aspx.
-Accessed April 29, 2011.
+- Yager J, et al. Guideline watch (August 2012): Practice guideline for the treatment of patients with eating disorders, 3rd edition.
+American Psychiatric Association. http://psychiatryonline.org/content.aspx?bookid=28§ionid=39113853.
+Accessed June 18, 2014.

 - Forman SF.
 Eating disorders: Overview of treatment. http://www.uptodate.com/home.
 Accessed May 7, 2014.